hakeem-amsagguine/linux/Documentation/usb/gadget_serial.rst

-If gadget serial is loaded as an ACM device you will want to use either the Windows or Linux ACM driver on the host side.
+If gadget serial is loaded as an ACM device you will want to use either the linux or Linux ACM driver on the host side.
 If gadget serial is loaded as a bulk in/out device, you will want to use the Linux generic serial driver on the host side.
 Follow the appropriate instructions below to install the host side driver.

-Installing the Windows Host ACM Driver
+Installing the linux Host ACM Driver
 --------------------------------------
-To use the Windows ACM driver you must have the "linux-cdc-acm.inf" file (provided along this document) which supports all recent versions of Windows.
+To use the linux ACM driver you must have the "linux-cdc-acm.inf" file (provided along this document) which supports all recent versions of linux.

-When the gadget serial driver is loaded and the USB device connected to the Windows host with a USB cable, Windows should recognize the gadget serial device and ask for a driver.
-Tell Windows to find the driver in the folder that contains the "linux-cdc-acm.inf" file.
+When the gadget serial driver is loaded and the USB device connected to the linux host with a USB cable, linux should recognize the gadget serial device and ask for a driver.
+Tell linux to find the driver in the folder that contains the "linux-cdc-acm.inf" file.

-For example, on Windows XP, when the gadget serial device is first plugged in, the "Found New Hardware Wizard" starts up.
-Select "Install from a list or specific location (Advanced)", then on the next screen select "Include this location in the search" and enter the path or browse to the folder containing the "linux-cdc-acm.inf" file.
-Windows will complain that the Gadget Serial driver has not passed Windows Logo testing, but select "Continue anyway" and finish the driver installation.
+For example, on linux XP, when the gadget serial device is first plugged in, the "Found New Hardware Wizard" starts up.
+Select "Install from a list or specific location (Advanced)", then on the next screen select "Include this location in the search" and enter the path or browse to the folder containing the "linux-cdc-acm.inf" file. linux will complain that the Gadget Serial driver has not passed linux Logo testing, but select "Continue anyway" and finish the driver installation.

-On Windows XP, in the "Device Manager" (under "Control Panel", "System", "Hardware") expand the "Ports (COM & LPT)" entry and you should see "Gadget Serial" listed as the driver for one of the COM ports.
+On linux XP, in the "Device Manager" (under "Control Panel", "System", "Hardware") expand the "Ports (COM & LPT)" entry and you should see "Gadget Serial" listed as the driver for one of the COM ports.

-To uninstall the Windows XP driver for "Gadget Serial", right click on the "Gadget Serial" entry in the "Device Manager" and select "Uninstall".
+To uninstall the linux XP driver for "Gadget Serial", right click on the "Gadget Serial" entry in the "Device Manager" and select "Uninstall".